AHartTN/Hartonomous-Sandbox/docs/API_REFERENCE.md

-# Production-Ready API Implementation
+# API Reference

-## Overview

-Enterprise-grade REST API exposing the atomic substrate with real implementations—no placeholders, full error handling, validation, logging, and direct SQL Server integration.
+REST API for the Hartonomous platform.

 ## Controllers Implemented